 And if you want to know more about cruise suites you can see our review here!

-One of the things to remember whenever you are going on a cruise is that space is a premium!
+When taking toddlers on a cruise one of the important things to remember is that space is a premium!
 However while I emphasis packing light here are some essentials for your suitcase!

 Remember a cute outfit for your little for those important formal night photos!